skulljs/skulljs.github.io/docs/deployment/docker.markdown

 ## Step 5 - Initialize the database in the docker container

+1. Wait for the docker containers to boot up (this can take up to 5min, execute 'npm run docker:logs' once this delay has passed)
 1. Init the database (depends of the ORM in use, check examples below)

 ### Ex: Prisma